St. Pancras Power Stations

 The St. Pancras Power Stations were two electricity generating stations, also known as the Regent’s Park Power Station and the King’s Road Power Station, which supplied electricity to the district of St. Pancras in north London from 1891 to 1968.

 History

 The Vestry of St. Pancras was the first London local authority to apply to provide an electricity supply.
-This was authorised by the St. Pancras (Middlesex) Electric Lighting Order 1883 which allowed the Vestry to generate and supply electricity to the district.
+This was authorised by the St. Pancras (Middlesex) Electric Lighting Order 1883, confirmed by the Electric Lighting Orders Confirmation (No. 7) Act 1883 (46 & 47 Vict. c. ccxix), which allowed the vestry to generate and supply electricity to the district.
 However, no construction work was undertaken: but the authorisation prevented any competing company undertakings from supplying electricity to the area.

 Regent’s Park Power Station

 Work started in 1890 to build a power station east of Regent's Park on a site bounded by Stanhope Street, Longford Street and Wybert Street (TQ 290 824).
 The site, which then comprised residential buildings, was purchased for £10,827.
 The power station was known both as St. Pancras Power Station and Regent’s Park Power Station.
 The engine room was 106 ft by 26 ft (32.3 m by 7.9 m), the boiler house was west of the engine room and included a 90 ft (27.4 m) high brick chimney 5 ft (1.5 m) square.
 The principal equipment comprised: